Before you begin

 By default, llama.cpp builds for CPU only on Linux and Windows.
 You don’t need to provide any extra switches to build it for the Arm CPU that you run it on.

-Run make to build it:
+Run cmake to build it:

 cd llama.cpp

+llama.cpp is now built in the bin directory.
 Check that llama.cpp has built correctly by running the help command:

 ./llama-cli -h